revsys/django-test-plus/README.md

 Django provides
 [assertNumQueries](https://docs.djangoproject.com/en/1.8/topics/testing/tools/#django.test.TransactionTestCase.assertNumQueries)
 which is great when your code generates a specific number of queries.
-However, if due to the nature of your data this number can vary you often don't attempt to ensure the code doesn't start producing a ton more queries than you expect:
+However, if this number varies due to the nature of your data, with this method you can still test to ensure the code doesn't start producing a ton more queries than you expect:

 ```python